EU 1169/2011 · Compliance guide

 - How does Crumb help with allergen compliance?

 - Crumb links allergens to ingredients, not dishes.
-When a supplier or recipe changes, every dish that uses the ingredient updates automatically across QR menus, printables, and staff sheets.
+When a supplier or recipe changes, every dish that uses the ingredient updates automatically across QR menus, printables, and staff sheets — see how it compares to spreadsheets and PDF menus.